RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 ### Free plans

-Free plans are a tier of Fixed plans designed for training purposes and prototyping.
+Free plans are a type of Fixed plans designed for training purposes and prototyping.
 They can be seamlessly upgraded to Fixed plans with no data loss.

 ### Fixed plans
 Fixed plans are cost-efficient and designed for low-throughput scenarios.
 They support a range of availability, persistence, and backup options.
 Pricing supports low throughput workloads.